 By Haley Morrison

-This client update is prepared for the general information of our clients and friends.
+This update is prepared for the general information of our clients and friends.
 It should not be regarded as legal advice.
-If you have any questions regarding this update, or for more information about this topic, please contact any of the attorneys in our Labor & Employment group, or the attorney with whom you normally consult.
+If you have any questions regarding this update, or for more information about this topic, please contact an attorney in our Labor & Employment Practice Group, or the attorney with whom you normally consult.